xdesro/react-scoreboard-project/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 This is a simple "Scoreboard" app I built using React.
-The app was originally built using ES5 Syntax, which I ported over to ES6.
+When I built the app originally, I was actually using ES5 Syntax and an outdated version of React.
+So before deployment, I had to spend some time porting over to ES6.

+The app is deployed to GitHub Pages using the gh-pages npm plugin.

 ## Features